Faculty & Staff Research Symposium

 -

-(2) Roundtables: Five to six presenters speak for 8-10 minutes each, followed by Q&A. The roundtables are facilitated by a Chair who introduces speakers and manages time.
-They are especially well-suited for presenting work-in-progress/emerging ideas, showcasing collaborative research projects, and discussing partnerships that stemmed from the 2023 Symposium.
+(2) Roundtables: Five to six presenters speak for 8-10 minutes each, followed by Q&A. The roundtables are facilitated by a chair who introduces speakers and manages time.
+They are especially well-suited for presenting work-in-progress/emerging ideas, showcasing collaborative research projects, and discussing projects arising from previous symposia.

-(3) Poster Sessions: Six to seven presenters speak for 5-8 minutes about a physical poster highlighting their work, followed by Q&A and individual discussions.
-The Chair facilitates the Sessions and manages the time.
+(3) Poster Sessions: Six to seven presenters speak for 5-8 minutes each about a physical poster highlighting their work, followed by Q&A and individual discussions.
+The chair facilitates the session and manages the time.

 How are presentation groups formed?